NONVIOLENCE AND RACISM

 Core spiritual values elicit a nonviolent response to address the systemic racism that affects people of color worldwide.
 The great leaders who have championed equal rights for decades have promoted nonviolence as the means to that end.

-The Nonviolence Initiative explores the spiritual principles and practices of nonviolence.
+These programs focus on a nonviolent response to racism from several perspectives, informed by cultural as well as faith traditions, with the common thread of seeing the sacred in every person.
 Our diverse faith traditions encourage us to follow these principles in pursuing justice and equality for every member of society.

 Satyagraha – The Heart of Nonviolence

-Mahatma Gandhi’s practice of peaceful resistance evolved throughout his lifetime, filling nearly 100 volumes of writing.
+Gandhi’s practice of peaceful resistance – satyagraha – evolved throughout his lifetime, filling nearly 100 volumes of writing.
 Swami Sarvapriyananda of the New York Vedanta Society explains how satyagraha applies today in our struggles for justice.

 In Swami’s words, “We must seek to understand the Mahatma’s spiritual philosophy in depth if we are to assimilate and adapt nonviolence to the issues of our times.”